-To get better results, an in-office teeth whitening is recommended.
+To get better results, in-office teeth whitening is recommended.
 Call our office to find out about its pros and cons.

-We may also suggest dental veneers as a teeth whitening solution if the other whitening solutions are no longer effective on your case.
+We may also suggest dental veneers as a teeth whitening solution if the other whitening solutions are no longer effective in your case.
 Veneers are known to correct, not just tooth discoloration, but also other dental issues.

 No matter what the cause of your tooth discoloration is, Dr. Hildebrandt at Reflections Dental can help you find the right teeth whitening solutions.